CovenantSQL/docs/website/versioned_docs/version-0.5.0/cql_db_manage.md

-        eventual-consistency    bool        // Use eventual consistency to sync among miner nodes consistency-level       float       // Consistency level, node*consistency_level is the node number to perform strong consistency isolation-level         int         // Isolation level in a single node
+        eventual-consistency    bool        // Use eventual consistency to sync among miner nodes consistency-level       float       // Consistency level, node*consistency_level is the node number to perform strong consistency isolation-level         int         // Isolation level in a single node gas-price               int         // Specified Gas Price of the database, default is 1 Particle advance-payment         int         // Specified advance payment of the database, default is 20,000,000 Particles

     Since CovenantSQL is built on top of blockchains, you may want to wait for the transaction confirmation before the creation takes effect. e.g.